This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 I was born in Philadelphia and lived in the city right next to the zoo, which seemed like paradise to me and my brothers.
-Meg as a child My family moved to the country when I was in elementary school to a cooperative community where families worked together to build our homes, maintain our roads, and grow our food.
+My family moved to the country when I was in elementary school to a cooperative community where families worked together to build our homes, maintain our roads, and grow our food.
 Storytelling and folk dancing were frequent activities after the monthly work parties.
 My father, who was raised in England, came from a family of Irish storytellers.
 He carried on the tradition by telling English and Irish stories to us.

 Following graduation from Swarthmore College, I wanted to see the world so I lived for a year in Tanzania and a year in Guatemala.
 I participated in village life, taught women and children, and learned many more stories.
 When I came home I dreamed in Swahili and in Spanish.